govindchari/govindchari.github.io/_posts/2023-09-19-solving-lasso.md

 \end{split}
 $$

+To see how this was done reference the [Mosek Modeling Cookbook](https://docs.mosek.com/modeling-cookbook/linear.html#the-ell-1-norm)

 We can then feed this into a QP solver such as OSQP and then get an answer.
-This would would but it feel wasteful to turn an unconstrained problem into a constrained one and then using a generic QP solver.
+This works, but it feels wasteful to turn an unconstrained problem into a constrained one and then use a generic QP solver.
 There should be better algorithms that exploit the structure of our problem where we have a smooth plus a non-smooth term.

 ## ISTA
 ISTA or iterative shrinking threshold algorithm is an application of the proximal gradient method to the Lasso problem.